alessandro-gentilini/knuth-interview-2006/README.md

-school, I had taken time, one summer, working with; I was fascinated by this idea of graphs in mathematics, where you have, you know, as a function, as variable X varies, you have Y as a function of X, then you draw the position that’s Y units above the axis, and it makes a picture.
+school, I had taken time, one summer, working with; I was fascinated by this idea of graphs in mathematics, where you have, you know, as a function, as variable X varies, you have Y as a function of X, then you draw the position that's Y units above the axis, and it makes a picture.
 And since I like visual things, I was fascinated by the idea that I might be able to take, start with the picture that I wanted to do, and find the equation that would, when you graph the equation, you